Echo-evolution data generation for quantum error mitigation via neural networks: Introduction

 In this paper, we propose a physics-motivated method to generate data for quantum error mitigation via neural networks, which does not require classical simulation and target circuit simplification.
 In particular, we demonstrate that the echo evolution - an evolution of a quantum system forward and backward in time - allows the production of noisy and noise-free data required to train a neural network.
 We show that a neural network trained on such data can mitigate the effect of quantum noise on the results of forward-in-time evolution, which is the actual target of quantum simulation.
 To illustrate the proposed method, we simulate dynamics of a 2D spin system under the transverse-field Ising Hamiltonian.
 We show that, for realistic gate noise, the neural network, trained on echo-evolution-generated data, mitigates effect of gate noise in forward-in-time dynamics results.

 This paper is organized as follows.
 We provide background on the transverse-field Ising model in Sec.\ref{subsection2A}.
 We formulate a method of data generation via echo-evolution in Sec.\ref{EchoMethod}.
 We provide results on QEM via a feed-forward neural network, trained on data from echo evolution of a 6-spin system, in Sec.\ref{Forward_data_result}.
-We provide analysis of the hidden layer width of our neural network in Sec.\ref{AnalysisWidth}, where we show that the quality of error mitigation saturates for a number of neurons in the hidden layer, approximately equal to size of data vectors.
+We provide a case-study analysis of the hidden layer width of our neural network in Sec.\ref{AnalysisWidth} and show that the quality of error mitigation saturates for a number of neurons in the hidden layer, approximately equal to the size of simulated system data vectors.
 We draw a conclusion in Sec.\ref{Conclusion}